Guide to Troubleshooting PCBs

 Insufficient thermals stall the process of heat transference between the pads and planes.
 This, in turn, can make it difficult to solder a board correctly.
 When constructed under these conditions, the PCB is liable to overheat once it is put to use.
 However, experts can diagnose and correct this potential problem.

 Printed circuit board repairs are best handled by skilled technicians.
-At Global Electronic Services, we stock hundreds of thousands components to provide fast and thorough PCB repairs.
+At Global Electronic Services, we stock hundreds of thousands of components to provide fast and thorough PCB repairs.
 Contact GES for PCB repair services today.